-Eric Loeffler is a member of the firm's nationally recognized Surety and Fidelity Group and focuses his practice in the areas of surety law, fidelity law, construction law, commercial litigation and professional liability defense.
-Mr. Loeffler has represented sureties, contractors, architects and engineers, construction managers, business owners, developers and others in various aspects of complex commercial claims and disputes throughout New England and elsewhere.
-Mr. Loeffler has extensive experience in claim preparation, prosecution and dispute resolution in a wide variety of forums, including federal and state courts, appellate courts, bankruptcy courts, arbitrations and mediations.
-Mr. Loeffler also handles personal injury, product liability and employment related matters.
+Eric Loeffler is a partner in the Boston office and focuses his practice in the areas of surety and fidelity law, construction litigation, professional liability defense, and business litigation.
+Mr. Loeffler has represented sureties, design professionals, contractors, construction managers, developers, business owners and others in a broad range of claims and disputes throughout New England and elsewhere.
+Mr. Loeffler has practiced extensively in both federal and state courts, appellate courts, bankruptcy courts, before administrative and arbitration tribunals and in numerous mediations.

 Mr. Loeffler's construction and surety related matters include representing clients in distressed contractor workouts and transactions, bankruptcies, performance bond defaults, payment bond claims and every aspect of surety law.
-This includes prosecuting and defending delay and productivity claims, contract interpretation, differing site condition claims, mechanic's lien claims, design defect claims and other construction related disputes.
+This includes handling delay and productivity claims, contract interpretation, differing site condition claims, mechanic's lien claims, design defect claims, construction defect claims, and other related disputes.

 Mr. Loeffler has also represented clients in a wide array of sophisticated business disputes involving manufacturing, technology, insurance and professional services.